 The oil sands industry and its suppliers contribute to government revenues through corporate taxes, personal income taxes, property taxes, royalties, land sales and other costs.

-Over the next 10 years, the oil sands industry is expected to pay an estimated $17 billion in provincial and federal taxes – including royalties (Canadian Oil Sands Supply Costs and Development Projects, 2019 – 2029, CERI).
+Over the next six years, the oil sands industry is expected to pay an estimated $8 billion in provincial and federal taxes (Economic Recovery Pathways For Canada’s Energy Industry 2020-2025, CERI).
 These revenues contribute to government spending on infrastructure, social services and other important programs.
 A healthy oil sands industry results in higher revenues for governments.